 Implementation of collective goals in Nash equilibrium (NE) involves designing mechanisms that incentivize society members to chose outcomes aligned with the desired goal.
-The seminal works Maskin (1999), Saijo (1988), Moore and Repullo (1990), Dutta and Sen (1991), and de Clippel (2014) establish that designing mechanisms that provide incentives aligned with the collective goal involves the identification of choice sets corresponding to opportunities individuals can sustain through unilateral deviations within the mechanism.
-Following in the footsteps of Hurwicz (1986) and Moore and Repullo (1990), de Clippel (2014) shows that Nash implementation of collective goals is almost fully characterized by the existence of a collection of choice sets providing individuals incentives consistent with the goal at hand.
-Indeed, a consistent collection of sets of alternative is a family of choice sets indexed for each individual, each state, and each socially optimal alternative at that state such that the following hold: A socially optimal alternative at a state is chosen by every individual at that state from the corresponding choice set; if an alternative socially optimal at the first state but not at the second, then there is an individual who does not choose this alternative at the second state from her choice set corresponding to this alternative and the first state.
+The seminal works Maskin (1999)[circulated since 1977], Hurwicz (1986), Saijo (1988), Moore and Repullo (1990), Dutta and Sen (1991), and de Clippel (2014) establish that designing mechanisms that provide incentives aligned with the collective goal involves the identification of choice sets corresponding to opportunities individuals can sustain through unilateral deviations within the mechanism. de Clippel (2014) shows that Nash implementation of collective goals is almost fully characterized by the existence of a collection of choice sets providing individuals incentives consistent with the goal at hand.
+Indeed, a consistent collection of sets of alternatives is a family of choice sets indexed for each individual, each state, and each socially optimal alternative at that state such that the following hold: A socially optimal alternative at a state is chosen by every individual at that state from the corresponding choice set; if an alternative is socially optimal at the first state but not at the second, then there is an individual who does not choose this alternative at the second state from her choice set corresponding to this alternative and the first state.